-As at 31 December 2022, certain items of machinery and furniture and fixtures at an aggregate carrying value of HK\$26,210,000 were transferred from property, plant and equipment (note 14) to non-current assets held for sale.
-As at 31 December 2022, negotiations for the sale of these assets were in progress and in the opinion of the directors, the sale is highly probable to be completed within 12 months from the end of the reporting period.
+As at 31 December 2022, certain items of machinery and furniture and fixtures at an aggregate carrying value of HK\$26,210,000 were transferred from property, plant and equipment (note 13) to non-current assets held for sale.
+As at 31 December 2022, negotiations for the sale of these assets were in progress and in the opinion of the directors, the sale was highly probable to be completed within 12 months from the end of that reporting period.
+During the year ended 31 December 2023, these items of machinery and furniture and fixtures have been disposed of and resulted in a loss on disposal of HK\$964,000 (note 7).

-25. TRADE AND BILLS PAYABLES
+24. TRADE AND BILLS PAYABLES